Articles Comments

 “The Business Rusch: “You Asked For My Opinion…” copyright © 2012 by Kristine Kathryn Rusch.

-109 Responses to "The Business Rusch: You Asked For My Opinion…"
+109 thoughts on “The Business Rusch: You Asked For My Opinion…

 Paypal has always been hostile to “adult” businesses and materials, and my understanding is that this has to do with the feelings of the people who started the company.
 It used to be a lot worse, honestly.
 (I’ve had a Paypal account almost since they opened in 2002; I do business on eBay.)
 It used to be that you couldn’t use Paypal to buy or sell any type of erotic material at all–the “adult” section of eBay required you to use another payment method.
 I think they lightened up to only restricting the types of very hardcore materials they refuse to deal with now only in order to get the merger with eBay where they are now part of eBay and eBay’s preferred payment system–you’re no longer allowed to accept personal cheques on eBay, which was what everyone did when I joined eBay in 1997, and was the only way to sell adult comics/doujinshi/&c for a long time after Paypal was available for other things.)